OWASP/abap-code-scanner/index.md

 ## Usage

-To run the ABAP Code Analyzer:
+To run the ABAP Code Scanner:

 ```
 python main.py path/to/abap/code/dir